tea2x/quantum-purse/README.md

 # Run in development env
 npm run start

-# Deploy the web app to your GitHub Page
+# Deploy the web app to your GitHub Page (NOT WORKING ON LTS)
 npm run deploy
 ```